Skip to main content

 Every year, the General Enrollment Period (GEP) for Medicare occurs between Jan.
 1 and March 31.
 This is the time—and usually the only time—people who are eligible for Medicare Parts A and/or B, but did not enroll when first eligible, have another opportunity to join.
 It also allows people who missed any Special Enrollment Periods (SEPs) to enroll in Parts A and/or B (also known as original Medicare).

-When is the first opportunity to join Medicare Parts A and/or B?
+When is the Initial Enrollment Period for Medicare Parts A and B?

 Generally, people are first eligible to enroll in Medicare during their Initial Enrollment Period (IEP).
 This period starts either three months before a person reaches their 65th birthday—or after two years if they’ve received Social Security Disability Insurance (SSDI) for 24 months prior to age 65 (they should receive their “Welcome to Medicare” kit in months 21 or 22).

-During the Initial Enrollment Period, most people who are still actively employed past their 65th birthday and get their health insurance through their employer (or an actively working spouse) can safely delay enrolling in Medicare Part B until the worker retires.
-However, people who don't sign up for Medicare Parts A and B on time and don't have other insurance through active employment may face a late enrollment penalty.
+During the Initial Enrollment Period, most people who are still actively employed past their 65th birthday—and get health insurance through their employer (or an actively working spouse)—can safely delay enrolling in Medicare Part B until the worker retires.
+But people who don't sign up for Medicare Parts A and B on time and don't have other insurance through active employment may face a late enrollment penalty.

 Usually, everyone who is entitled to Medicare Part A takes it when they’re first eligible.
-After all, we pay for Part A through a payroll tax deduction while we’re working, and this is why most people pay no monthly premium for Part A. However, some people who are eligible for Medicare Part A—but did not work long enough under our Social Security system—may not be eligible for premium-free Part A. They can still join Medicare but must pay a “voluntary” Part A monthly premium.
+After all, we pay for Part A through a payroll tax deduction while we’re working, and this is why most people pay no monthly premium for Part A. But some people who are eligible for Medicare Part A—but did not work long enough under our Social Security system—may not be eligible for premium-free Part A. They can still join Medicare but must pay a “voluntary” Part A monthly premium ($311 or $565 per month in 2026, depending on the number of Social Security work credits earned).

 During the IEP, the only people who can safely delay enrolling in Medicare Part B and avoid a Part B penalty are those who are still actively employed past their 65th birthday.
-They must also get health insurance through their employer that covers them as well as any Medicare-eligible spouses and dependent adult disabled children, if applicable.
+They must also get health insurance through their employer that covers them as well as any Medicare-eligible spouses and dependent adult children with disabilities, if applicable.
 These people may delay Part B enrollment until the worker retires.

 People may use the Medicare GEP to enroll at any time during January, February, or March.
 Regardless of when they enroll and which parts of Medicare they choose, coverage starts the month after they sign up.

 Your clients who enroll in Medicare Part B more than a year after they were first eligible for Part B may pay a monthly late enrollment penalty premium.
-This amounts to 10% of the standard Part B premium for each full year they delayed.
+This amounts to 10% of the standard monthly Part B premium ($202.90 in 2026) for each full year they delayed.
 This is a lifetime penalty—meaning as long as they have Part B, they have to pay a penalty unless they:

 • Are eligible for a Medicare Savings Program (MSP)